pdjr-n2k/TMP106/README.md

 The module has six electrically isolated three-pole terminal blocks (labelled A through F) which allow temperature sensor devices to be connected to the OneWire bus.
-Each terminal block provides +5VD, GND and data connections all of which must be wired to a connected sensor.
-Two-wire (parasitic mode) operation of the DS18B20 is not supported.
+Each terminal block provides +5VDC, GND and data connections all of which must be wired to a connected sensor: the two-wire (parasitic) operating  mode of the DS18B20 is not supported.
-Note that a DS18B20 temperature sensor can be connected to any terminal block and will always report on its configured sensor channel.

-The total length of the OneWire bus is limited and the maximum length of all sensor connection depends somewhat on environmental temperature and electrical noise.
+The total length of a OneWire bus is limited and the maximum length of all sensor connections to the **TMP106** depends somewhat on environmental temperature and electrical noise.
 Twenty metres total wire length should be feasible in all situations using twisted pair cable.